MasonGao/XPS-9360/README.md

 - After installation, use `XPS9360.sh` with option `--patch-hda` in folder `Other` to inject AppleHDA

-- Run `/other/HIDPI/run.command` to open HIDPI
+- Run `/other/HIDPI/run.command` to open HIDPI or use this：
-   (Use `Kext Utility` to rebuild the cache if screen collapse)
+  $ sh -c "$(curl -fsSL https://raw.githubusercontent.com/xzhih/one-key-hidpi/master/hidpi-zh.sh)"

 - Change your [`Serial Number`, `Custom UUID`](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/)by Clover Configurator